cloudamqp/lavinmq/README.md

 In OS X the app [`Instruments` that's bundled with Xcode can be used for tracing](https://help.apple.com/instruments/mac/current/).

-Memory garage collection can be diagnosed with [boehm-gc environment variables](https://github.com/ivmai/bdwgc/blob/master/doc/README.environment).
+Memory garbage collection can be diagnosed with [boehm-gc environment variables](https://github.com/ivmai/bdwgc/blob/master/doc/README.environment).

 ## Contributing